University of Wisconsin–Eau Claire

-The University of Wisconsin–Eau Claire (UW–Eau Claire, UWEC or simply Eau Claire) is a public university in Eau Claire, Wisconsin.
+The University of Wisconsin–Eau Claire (UW–Eau Claire, UWEC or simply Eau Claire) is a public university in Eau Claire, Wisconsin, United States.
 It is part of the University of Wisconsin System and offers bachelor's and master's degrees.
-UW–Eau Claire had an annual budget of approximately 237 million dollars in the 2017–18 academic year.
+As of 2024, the university had an enrollment of approximately 9,500 students.

 The campus consists of 28 major buildings spanning 333 acre.
 An additional 168 acre of forested land is used for environmental research.
 UWEC is situated on the Chippewa River.

 The university is affiliated with the NCAA's Division III and the Wisconsin Intercollegiate Athletic Conference (WIAC).
 The student body's mascot is Blu the Blugold.

 History

 Founded in 1916 as the Eau Claire State Normal School, the university originally offered one-, two- and three-year teachers' courses and a principals' course.
 At the school's founding ceremony Governor Emanuel L. Philipp said the university was founded "in order that you, the sons and daughters of the commonwealth, might have better educational service."
-He went on to say the University would "go on benefiting the state of Wisconsin as long as the walls of this massive building (Schofield Hall) last."

 As a college primarily focused on educating teachers, Eau Claire housed Park Elementary, a laboratory school.
 Park Elementary had an unusual architectural design that included a hidden third story balcony used by professors and student teachers to observe classes.

-As a result of the changing educational focus of the University, this method of teaching new teachers fell out of use and Park Elementary School was closed.
+As a result of the changing educational focus of the university, this method of teaching new teachers fell out of use and Park Elementary School was closed.
 Most of the building was repurposed for general university classroom use, with about a third of the space dedicated to a child daycare center.
 The building was demolished in 2012.

 In 1927, the name of the college was changed to Eau Claire State Teachers College and the school began offering a bachelor's degree program.
 The campus was also altered to accommodate a 300-man detachment from the Army Air Corps.

 Eau Claire's role as an educational institution underwent profound changes in the 1940s and 1950s.
 The university saw a significant rise in enrollment and widened its scope beyond educating future teachers.
 Eau Claire president W. R. Davies, speaking at a university assembly, said "the goal is a college of education that will rank as one of the best in the middlewest, with a wide enough offering to truly serve the needs of the college youth of northwest Wisconsin."
-In 1951, the Wisconsin Board of Regents of the University of Wisconsin System authorized the school to offer bachelor of arts and science degrees in liberal arts; subsequently, the name of the school was changed to the Wisconsin State College at Eau Claire.
+In 1951, the Wisconsin Board of Regents of the University of Wisconsin System authorized the school to offer Bachelor of Arts and science degrees in liberal arts; subsequently, the name of the school was changed to the Wisconsin State College at Eau Claire.